RobotecAI/agentic-mobile-manipulator/rai_app/README.md

 ## Megamind Agent System

-Megamind is a hierarchical planning agent that delegates tasks splitted into steps to executor agents.
+Megamind is a hierarchical planning agent that delegates tasks splits them into steps to executor agents.

 ### Architecture